AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 For example, if you have legal constraints to send messages from a dedicated email address per country, you can use dynamic subdomains.
 This allows you to create a single surface with several sending subdomains corresponding to different countries - instead of creating multiple surfaces for each country.
 You can then target customers based in various countries consolidated into one campaign.

-To define dynamic subdomains, follow the steps below.
+To define dynamic subdomains in an email channel surface, follow the steps below.

+1. Before creating a surface, set up the subdomains you want to use for sending emails according to your use case.
+[Learn how](../configuration/about-subdomain-delegation.md)

+    For example, let's say you want to use different subdomains for different countries: set up one subdomain specific to US, one specific to UK, etc.

 1. Create a channel surface.
 [Learn how](../configuration/channel-surfaces.md)